 When IRR=3, no other changes in the inputs are required relative to IRR=0.
 The GDF file should specify the number of exterior body patches NPATCH, not including the patches on the interior free surface.
 The optional SPL file should also refer only to the exterior body patches.
 After reading the GDF data the program searches for all patches which have one side in the free surface.
 These sides are connected into closed waterlines, or waterlines which end on one or two symmetry planes.
 The waterplane interior to each waterline is divided into patches which are bounded by the vertices of the exterior patches on the waterline, and by an interior axis on or near the center of the waterplane.
-The interior patches are mapped into parametric (u, v) coordinates with u = 1 on the axis, u = -1 on the waterline, and v increasing from -1 to +1 as one moves along the waterline
+The interior patches are mapped into parametric (u, v) coordinates with u = 1 on the axis, u = -1 on the waterline, and v increasing from -1 to +1 as one moves along the waterline in the positive direction (counterclockwise when viewed from above the free surface).
+The configuration parameter TOLGAPWL can be modified if necessary to define the allowable gaps between adjacent patches on the waterline.

-$^{1}$ The cumulative length is defined here as the length of the vector sum of the waterline segments
+$^{^{1}}$ The cumulative length is defined here as the length of the vector sum of the waterline segments